Prosperous New Year Foods38

 For lighter fare, cook up some lucky fish.
 In Asia, the idea of fish as a lucky food likely stems from the fact that the Chinese word for “fish” sounds similar to the Chinese word for “abundance.”
 In Western Europe, herring is abundant, and consuming it at midnight is thought to bring bounty for the coming year.
 Silvery fish scales resemble coins and are sometimes even carried in pockets or wallets.
 Adding some green to your fish may bring even greater prosperity, so we suggest seasoning your fish with Dill Dip.

 Green foods, symbolizing cash, are also thought to bring wealth.
 From collards to kale, greens are popular sides for the New Year table.
-Southern Inspired Collards complement any traditional southern meal and Savory Kale Chips make a tasty, healthy New Year’s party snack.
+Try Bacon & Carrot Collard Greens or Southern Inspired Collards to complement any traditional southern meal.
+Savory Kale Chips make a tasty, healthy New Year’s party snack.
 A traditional Danish dish is kale, stewed with cinnamon and sugar.
 If you’re going to try a version of this dish, we suggest adding a little extra spice with our Spiced Vanilla Bean Sugar.
 In European countries like Germany and Ireland, greens commonly take the form of cabbage or sauerkraut.
 Interestingly enough, sauerkraut as a New Year tradition likely stems from the fact that cabbage was a late fall crop and fermenting takes six to eight weeks, making it ready to eat just in time for the New Year.

 Don’t forget about the symbolism of gold.
 As a precious metal, gold has been highly valued for centuries.
 In the south, this means cornbread.
 To ensure extra luck, add some kernels of fresh or freeze dried corn to our Savory Spice Shop Corn Bread.
 The addition of golden turmeric and cheddar cheese powder to this corn bread might even add a little extra prosperity to your year.
 In Peru and throughout the Andes, papas a la huanchaina is a common dish for New Year’s Eve.
 This chilled potato dish is smothered with a spicy cream sauce, infused with golden color by Aji Amarillo chiles and sometimes turmeric; think of it as a South American type of potato salad.
 Consuming this golden dish is thought to bring money to your pocket.